rpherbig/rpherbig.github.io/_drafts/the-wisdom-of-crowds.markdown

 Think about that for a moment...
 A group of laymen can outperform experts.
 It seems so counterintuitive.
 What kind of a game changer would it be if it were true?
 (That's rhetorical, but you can still send me your thoughts!)

 The second part of the book consists of case studies.
 These are situations in which a crowd, which may consist of non-experts or include a small percentage of experts, outperform the experts alone.
-There are many case studies provided, each more compelling than the last.
+There are many case studies provided, most of which are rather interesting.

 # Are crowds actually wise?

+Maybe.

 Surowiecki does a great job explaining his theory.
 His writing and approach makes it very accessible to a wide audience.
 He provides a lot of case studies - around half the book!